Blow up analysis for Keller-Segel system: Introduction

 Roughly speaking, if $u$ is close to $8\pi \sum_{j=1}^{N}\delta_{q_j}$, then after subtracting the self-interaction terms from $\mathcal{F}$ (which could be very large), only those terms describing interaction between different Dirac measures are left, which is $W$, see related discussions in \cite[Chapter 2]{Suzuki1}.

 For the singular limit of a modified Keller-Segel system, a similar point dynamics was also established in Vel\'{a}zquez \cite{Velazquez-point1, Velazquez-point2}. \end{enumerate} \end{rmk}

-The proof of Theorem \ref{main result} uses several tools such as symmetrization of test functions, $\varepsilon$-regularity theorems.
+The proof of Theorem \ref{main result} uses several tools such as symmetrization of test functions and $\varepsilon$-regularity theorems.
 The use of $\varepsilon$-regularity theorems is standard, just as in the study of blow up phenomena for many other PDE problems.
 The symmetrization of test function technique is mainly used to calculate the equation for the first and second momentum, which have also been used by many people in the study of Keller-Segel system.
-However, because our setting is local in nature, which is different from most literature on Keller-Segel system, a suitable \emph{localization of these calculations} is necessary, see Remark \ref{rmk localization} below for the definition of this localization procedure.
-In particular, the proof of \eqref{multiplicity one} strongly relies on the localized calculation on the second momentum, which is also perfomed in a limiting form, see Section \ref{sec multiplicity one} for details.
-The derivation of \eqref{dynamical law} also uses a localized calculation on the first momentum, see Section \ref{sec limiting ODE} .
+However, because our setting is local in nature, which is different from most literature on Keller-Segel system, a suitable \emph{localization of these calculations} is necessary, see Lemma \ref{lem localization} below for the definition of this localization procedure.
+In particular, the proof of \eqref{multiplicity one} relies strongly on a localized calculation of the second momentum.
+(It is also performed in a limiting form, see Section \ref{sec multiplicity one} for details.)
+The derivation of \eqref{dynamical law} also uses a localized calculation of the first momentum, see Section \ref{sec limiting ODE}.

-In the literature, there are various notions of weak solutions about \eqref{eqn}, see e.g. Suzuki \cite[Chapter 13]{Suzuki1}, which is related to the dynamical law \eqref{dynamical law}, but we will not use them in this paper.
+In the literature, there are various notions of weak solutions about \eqref{eqn}, see e.g. Biler \cite{Biler-book}, Suzuki \cite[Chapter 13]{Suzuki1} and Luckhaus-Sugiyama-Vel\'{a}zquez \cite{Luckhaus-Sugiyama-Velazquez}.
+These notions are related to the dynamical law \eqref{dynamical law}, but we will not use them in this paper.
 Instead, to derive \eqref{dynamical law}, we rely solely on explicit formulas derived from the convergence of sequences of smooth solutions.